kroll-j/graphserv/doc/usage.rst

 The password authority reads the contents of these files on demand.
 If one of the files is changed while the server is running, it will be reloaded once a user runs *authorize*.

-If a user name appears in several access levels, the highest level will be used.
+If a user name appears in more than one access level, the highest level will be used.

 Example htpasswd and group .conf files are included in the repository.
 All users in the example files use the password 'test'.